Communication and security

 Is remote access to the network only possible via a VPN or an SSH login from an allowed-list IP address?

 We take a different approach to securing remote access to the network.
 Instead of using IP allowlisting, we use two layers of protection.
 First, our operators need to authenticate to our secure private network which is encrypted using symmetric encryption.
 Second, public key-based authentication is needed to access the network.
-The secure private connection is unique between each controller and Meter Cloud and the password or key is unique to each controller.
+The secure private connection is unique between each security appliance and Meter Cloud and the password or key is unique to each security appliance.

 6.